micmejia/bible-dump/NKJV/Esther/Esth 6.md

 ###### 1
-That night [^a]the king could not sleep.
+That night the king could not sleep.
 So one was commanded to bring the book of the records of the chronicles; and they were read before the king.

 ###### 2
-And it was found written that Mordecai had told of [^b]Bigthana and Teresh, two of the king's eunuchs, the doorkeepers who had sought to lay hands on King Ahasuerus.
+And it was found written that Mordecai had told of Bigthana and Teresh, two of the king's eunuchs, the doorkeepers who had sought to lay hands on King Ahasuerus.

 ###### 3
 Then the king said, "What honor or dignity has been bestowed on Mordecai for this?"
 And the king's servants who attended him said, "Nothing has been done for him."